develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-cheating-dice.markdown

 ### Better Implementation With Easing Functions

-All mathematicians will probably laugh at my clumsy implementation of biased random.
+Now, afer hyping up this super cool onion random algorithm, I must admit that I am a bit scared that all mathematicians reading this will totally laugh at it.
-A smoother solution than nesting random function calls would be just taking one random between 0 and 1 and pass it to an (easing function)[https://en.wikipedia.org/wiki/Inbetweening].
+A smoother solution than nesting random function calls would be just taking one random between 0 and 1 and pass it to an [easing function](https://en.wikipedia.org/wiki/Inbetweening).

 I'll be back to this and even more exciting topics.
 Cheers!